guildantix/eq-nag/index.md

 ### On the Horizon
 - [ ] Adding categories and search features to the package manager.
 Additionally, segregating installed packages from available packages.
 - [ ] Changing the overlay subsystem to render all overlays in the same window.
 This may improve performance.
+- [ ] Adding healing done and healing received to the floating combat text.
+- [ ] Overhaul the display engine for floating combat text to enable better animation styles and triggers.